Student Financial Services

 - $4,500 per year if the student was admitted to the University for the Fall 2012 or Spring 2013 semester.

-- $5,000 per year if the student was admitted to the University for the Fall 2013 semester or later.
+- $2,000 per year if the student was admitted to the University for the Spring 2016 semester or later.

 For most undergraduate renewable UVM merit scholarships, continuous full-time enrollment is required to retain the scholarship.
 Full-time enrollment is defined as enrolling in 12 or more credits each semester.
 If applicable, this requirement is stated in the student's scholarship award letter or in the Terms & Conditions sent with the award letter.
 To find out if this is a requirement for a particular scholarship, click on the name of the scholarship on the right of this page, or contact Student Financial Services if the scholarship is not listed.